anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Those that know, do.
-Those that understand, teach.
+Quote: It is on our failures that we base a new and different and better success.

-By: Aristotle
+By: Havelock Ellis